Engee documentation

 • Columns – the block extracts columns from each input matrix.

-The selected input row or column may appear any number of times in any of the outputs or not appear at all.
+The selected input row or column can appear any number of times in any of the outputs or not at all.

 Values